 - Community Participation Support (refer to the service definition for limits regarding use of this method of service delivery)

 - In-Home and Community Support (refer to the service definition for limits regarding use of this method of service delivery)

 - Supported Employment

 - Therapy Services

 - Supports Broker

 - Behavioral Support

 - Communication Specialist

 - Companion (refer to the service definition for limits regarding use of this method of service delivery)

 - Consultative Nutritional Services

 - Music and Art Therapy

+- Specialty Telehealth and Assessment Team

 Supports Coordination teleservices may also be rendered through the waivers.
-Due to the nature of Supports Coordination services, requirements for teleservices are different and are therefore included in the Supports Coordination service definition in Appendix C.
+The Specialty Telehealth and Assessment Team service is rendered solely through teleservices.
+Due to the nature of Supports Coordination and Specialty Telehealth and Assessment Team services, requirements for teleservices are different and are therefore included in the Supports Coordination and Specialty Telehealth and Assessment Team service definitions in Appendix C.